St. Kilda Little Penguins - Finally Reopened in December and New Fee in 2025

 The path to the fairy penguins is well-marked.

-Top Alternative in Melbourne
+Second Top Attraction in Melbourne

 A zoom picture showing the cute faces of the bats with open eyes.